opendocsg/slw-judgments-backfill/2010_SGHC_267/report.md

  [emphasis added]

 28     In addition, there is some suggestion that the object of an award in restitutionary damages is _not compensatory_ (thus inclining it towards a closer position to the remedy of an account of profits), from the Court of Appeal decision of _Friis and another v.
-Casetech Trading Pte Ltd and another_ [2000] 2 SLR(R) 511 where the decision of Steyn LJ’s observations in _Surrey County Council v Bredero Homes Ltd_ [1993] 3 All ER 705 was endorsed with approval:
+Casetech Trading Pte Ltd and another_ <span class="citation">[2000] 2 SLR(R) 511</span> where the decision of Steyn LJ’s observations in _Surrey County Council v Bredero Homes Ltd_ [1993] 3 All ER 705 was endorsed with approval:

  An award of compensation for breach of contract serves to protect three separate interests.
 The starting principle is that the aggrieved party ought to be compensated for loss of his positive or expectation interests.
 In other words, the object is to put the aggrieved party in the same financial position as if the contract had been fully performed.
 But the law also protects the negative interest of the aggrieved party.
 If the aggrieved party is unable to establish the value of a loss of bargain he may seek compensation in respect of his reliance losses.
 The object of such an award is to compensate the aggrieved party for expenses incurred and losses suffered in reliance of the contract.
 These two complementary principles share one feature.
 Both are pure compensatory principles ...